openstack/api-site/firstapp/source/introduction.rst

 Notice that you have added this instance to the worker_group, so it can access the controller.

-As you can see from the parameters passed to the installation script, you are specifying that this is the worker instance, but you are also passing the address of the API instance and the message queue so the worker can pick up requests.
-The Fractals application installation script can take several parameters.
+As you can see from the parameters passed to the installation script, you define this instance as the worker instance.
+But, you also pass the address of the API instance and the message queue so the worker can pick up requests.
+The Fractals application installation script accepts several parameters.

 ========== ==================================================== ====================================
 Parameter  Description                                          Example